SnowEx/snowexsql/README.rst

   pytest

-This will run a series of tests that create a small database and confirm that samples of the data sets references in `./scripts/upload` folder can be uploaded seamlessly.
-These tests can serve as a nice way to see how to interact with the database but also serve to confirm our reproduciblity.

 The goal of this project is to have high fidelity in data interpretation/submission to the database.
 To see the current test coverage run: